 Experimental studies have shown that curcumin (turmeric) may improve the body’s power to make DHA, an omega-3 fatty acid.
 This fatty acid is critical for human health.
 Mainly, curcumin boosts the enzymes( those involved in converting ALA to DHA).
 This suggests that curcumin may help raise omega-3 levels.
 Because omega-3s can make their way into the membranes of immune cells, it is believed that omega-3s can change immune cell activity.
 In fact, resolvins (substances derived from the omega-3s EPA and DHA), as the name suggests, assist in resolving excessive immune reactions.
 It also reduces the production of cytokines formed by injury or infection.
 Resolvins also increase innate immune cells’ ability by removing microbial invaders.
 It’s promising that curcumin may increase omega-3 levels to the degree that it supports the immune system’s health.

 While you can use turmeric as a spice in your food, that might not be the most productive way to get the spice’s health benefits.
-That’s because the herb contains just 3% curcuminoids, compared to turmeric curcumin supplements, which can be up to 95% curcuminoids.
-You would have to take large turmeric dosage to get the same benefits as a supplement.
+That’s because the herb contains just 3 percent curcuminoids, compared to turmeric curcumin supplements, which can be up to 95 percent curcuminoids.
+You would have to take a large turmeric dosage to get the same benefits as a supplement.

 Cooking With Turmeric

 If you’re looking to ingest more turmeric within your diet, try adding the spice to:

 - Scrambled eggs